thedevanshimehta/todo-application/README.md

 This project was developed as part of my first internship, focusing on clean code, usability, and basic best practices.

 1. Core Functionality
-Add new tasks
+a.Add new tasks
-Edit existing tasks
+b.Edit existing tasks
-Mark tasks as Complete / Incomplete
+c.Mark tasks as Complete / Incomplete
-Delete tasks
+d.Delete tasks
-Tasks persist using a MySQL database
+e.Tasks persist using a MySQL database

 2. UI & UX
-Light / Dark mode
+a.Light / Dark mode
-Multiple color themes (Blue, Green, Slate)
+b.Multiple color themes (Blue, Green, Slate) c.Responsive design (mobile-friendly) d.Glassmorphism-based UI e.Input validation with visual feedback
-Responsive design (mobile-friendly)
-Glassmorphism-based UI
-Input validation with visual feedback

 3. Technical
-REST API using Express
+a.REST API using Express
-React functional components with hooks
-State management using useState and useEffect LocalStorage for theme persistence
+b.React functional components with hooks c.State management using useState and useEffect d.LocalStorage for theme persistence

 4.Tech Stack
 a.
 Frontend